Barcelus/Rails_App_Tutorial/Rail-app-AWS-setup-tutorial.md

 }

 ```
-**Remember to input your EC2 public IP adress in the designated place**
+**Remember to input your EC2 public IP adress in the designated place**<br>
+In addition, each time you restar your EC2 instance, it will be given a new Public IP adress, which you will need to update in `nginx.conf` file.
+To circumvent this, you can assing a Public Elastic IP to your instance (see 5.4)

 This file's permissions need to be modified:
 ```